t4ko/docker-collectd-svc/README.md

 This repository is linked to dockerhub to automatically compile the image corresponding to the last version available here.
 The image is available at https://hub.docker.com/r/t4ko/docker-collectd-svc/

+## Tags
+Additional data like IO_group_name or the mdisk_group_name are associated to metrics.
+We use the tagging capability of Graphite 1.1+ which also allows querying with tags.

 ## Running

 ```